 The sign up bonus for Southwest credit cards counts towards the points needed to earn Companion Pass status.

 There are 3 versions of the Southwest credit card – 2 personal versions and 1 business version.
-All 3 versions frequently offer a sign up bonus of 50,000 points (usually after spending $2,000 in the first 3 months).
+All 3 versions periodically offer a sign up bonus of 50,000 points or 60,000 points (usually after spending $2,000 in the first 3 months).

 Earning the sign up bonus in the same year for 2 Southwest credit cards will earn you 104,000 out of 110,000 points needed to earn a sw companion pass (50,000 sign up bonus plus 2,000 points earned for spending $2,000 x 2).
-That leaves you only having to earn 6,000 more Qualifying Points in 2017 in order to earn the Southwest Companion Pass (more on how to earn the remaining points later).
-(UPDATE 6/2017- All 3 versions of Southwest credit card are now offering 60,000 bonus points so you can earn a companion pass from signing up for 2 versions of the credit card).
+That leaves you only having to earn 6,000 more Qualifying Points in 2018 in order to earn the Southwest Companion Pass (more on how to earn the remaining points later).
+(UPDATE– The business version of Southwest credit card is offering 60,000 bonus points so you can earn 100,000 points towards a companion pass from signing up for both a personal and business version and earning the bonus in the same year).

 One strategy to earn the Southwest Companion Pass quickly is to apply for 2 Southwest credit cards on the same day – either 1 personal and 1 business version OR 2 personal versions.
 If you are denied for the second card or have concerns about being approved for 2 Southwest cards on the same day you can apply for the 2nd card 1-3 months after the first card.